 What is it for?Ecological count data (also called abundance distributions) are needed to calculate diversity estimates and descriptive statistics such as sampling-standardized richness, Shannon's H, Hurlbert's PIE, and Fisher's α.
 These statistics are used to understand how diversity relates to various factors such as climate, altitude, latitude, and disturbance (a central topic within the areas of biogeography and macroecology).
 Without quantifying these relationships we won't be able to predict the effects of global change on local ecological communities.

 Aren't there other databases like this one?To my knowledge, there are no other databases that provide abundance data for all groups on a global scale (although PREDICTS is working towards a similar goal).
 Most of the nominally related databases focus on individual taxonomic groups or geographic regions, such as AmphibiaWeb, FishBase, or the Atlas of Australia.
-These databases do provide a broad array of information, but they emphasize point occurrence records and include little or no abundance data.
+These databases do provide a broad array of information, but they emphasize point occurrence records and include little or no abundance data in a quickly available and transparent format.
 The same thing goes for some important, global-scale mashup sites such as GBIF, the Map of Life, and Encylopedia of Life.
 There are a few data sets such as the Mammal Community Database and the Gentry forest surveys that do include abundances, but they are also quite focused.
 Finally, PREDICTS is focused on recently published data whereas the Register includes as much historical data as possible.
 Most of these projects are also very different because they either (a) include only very simple metadata about the surveys even when counts are given, (b) have no websites with integrated database backends, (c) don't allow volunteer data contributions, and/or (d) aren't being updated on a regular basis.

 What are the advantages of relational databases?The computer science community is highly interested in data mining topics such as ontologies, workflows, and so forth because there are huge amounts of unstructured but deeply interrelated data sets on the web.
 However, I believe that relational databases are more efficient and reliable for the purpose of conducting large-scale ecological data analyses.
 There's minimal IT overhead, and in the case of these data there are no overlapping data sets open to the internet that really need to be integrated.
 I think it's best to focus on getting the data into a well-designed, structured format from the start.

 Aren't you also involved in Fossilworks and the Paleobiology Database?I'm currently running Fossilworks, which is a portal to the PaleoDB that I created in 2013.
 I'm not involved in the PaleoDB's administration or IT operations.
 However, I founded the PaleoDB in 1998 (before its name change in 2000), created the website and software, managed the server and backend database, served as the main contact person, chaired its various governance committees, and contributed large amounts of data.
-I stepped back from all of these roles once I created the Fossilworks and Ecological Register sites.
+I stepped back from all of these roles in 2013 once I created the Fossilworks and Ecological Register sites.

 How does the Ecological Register relate to Fossilworks?The table structure, software, and website design are completely new and different.
 There is no exchange of data between the two sites and they are fully independent.
 However, there are some broad similarities in terms of the focus on published sample data.